 - Lagg Peated Bourbon Barrel 1st Batch 60.4% (200 ml)

-An interesting Australasian trio with contrasting styles and approaches:
+There is also an interesting Australasian trio with contrasting styles and approaches:

 - Australia – Lark (Feb 2010) Single Cask No LD116 43%